tindyc/Fika/README.md

 # Objective:

 In the Swedish culture, the word fika encompasses many meanings.
 It has been described as, a concept, a state of mind, and, an attitude.
 It is the act of consciously taking time in your day to meet with friends or colleagues to share a beverage and have something to eat.
-Fika has become a daily practive in Sweden, so much so that businesses have adpoted this into their daily running.
+Fika has become a daily practice in Sweden, so much so that businesses have adopted this into their daily running.

 In today’s busy world, time slips away before we realise it.
 It’s easy to get caught up and miss out on spending time with friends and family.
 By using our platform, we hope it will help users stay connected with their friends and family by encouraging them to make time for themself and those valuable experiences with others.